USDA-SCINet/scinet-site/sn_collections/_guides/application/clc-workbench.md

 title: CLC Genomics Workbench
 description: Using CLC Server
 ## author: VRSC
-excerpt: "Before You Begin, email scinet_vrsc@USDA.GOV so that the admins can setup the import/export directories and permissions for access."
+excerpt: "Before You Begin, email scinet_vrsc@usda.gov so that the admins can setup the import/export directories and permissions for access."

 redirect_from:
   - /guides/analysis/clc-workbench